Making a complaint about a CHP

 How to make a complaint about a landlord

-If you are a tenant with a complaint about a CHP landlord registered with us, we encourage you to use all available, lawful methods to resolve the matter with them before approaching the Community Housing Regulatory Authority (CHRA).
+If you’re a tenant with a complaint about a registered community housing provider (CHP), we encourage you to use all available, lawful methods to resolve the matter with them before approaching us.

 Things to consider before making a complaint

-Any person can make a written complaint to CHRA about a registered CHP if they believe the CHP has breached the eligibility criteria and/or Performance Standards.
+Any person can make a written complaint about a registered CHP to Community Housing Regulatory Authority if they believe the CHP has breached the eligibility criteria or performance standards.

 Before you make a complaint: